furstenheim/is_jsonb_valid/README.md

 ### Benchmarking

-Benchmarking is always tricky, I've tried to check agains a real world example, in particular tweets.
+Benchmarking is always tricky, I've tried to check against a real world example, in particular tweets.
 The only other extension that I know for this purpose is [postgres-json-schema](https://github.com/gavinwahl/postgres-json-schema/blob/master/postgres-json-schema--0.1.0.sql).
 For more information on how to run the benchmarks check `./tools/README.md`